[symon]

 BUGS

-ing, for example, cpu(0) twice for different muxes will result in two
+Mentioning, for example, cpu(0) twice for different muxes will result in

 The proc module is too simple: memory shared between two instances of the